JasonJiangTinkering/ToolLibraryTools/README.md

 ## How to use this tool most efficiently

-1. press the keyboard shortcut (default, alt + i)
+1. Press the keyboard shortcut (default, alt + i)
-1. type the id of the tool
+1. Type the id of the tool
-1. press tab
+1. Press Tab
-1. press enter
+1. Press Enter

 ## Install Tutorial For Chrome